igorralexsander/aws-advanced-training/s3/GLACIER.md

 # AWS S3 GLACIER

+## Upload data

+Only CLI or SDKs, its not possible uploads to glacier via Console

 ## Archive retrieval options

 When you need retrieve some files from S3 Glacier, you can set `Tier` param on initiate job request.
 You can choose following options: